 The Kicker

-AFL & AFLW stats for the people who actually watch the game.
+AFL stats for the people who actually watch the game.
+AFLW coverage ships with KICK Rating v2.

 Why this exists

 Most AFL stats on the internet are either locked behind Champion Data licensing, padded with betting tips, or dated to a different decade.
 There's a gap between the depth real fans want — game-by-game player history, transparent ratings, AFLW treated with the same weight as men's — and what's freely available.
-The Kicker fills that gap.
+The Kicker fills that gap for the men's comp today, and is building toward AFLW parity in v2 of the KICK Rating formula.

 What we do

-- Publish a rating for every AFL and AFLW player in every recorded game, using an open formula anyone can reproduce.
+- Publish a rating for every AFL player in every recorded game, using an open formula anyone can reproduce.
+AFLW ratings ship with v2 of the formula.

 - Link every stat on every page to the match it came from.
 No dead numbers.

-- Cover AFLW at full parity with men's — same depth, same polish, same headline metric.
+- Commit to covering AFLW at full parity with men's — same depth, same polish, same headline metric.
+In development for v2; not yet live.

 - Write honest analysis.
 When a favourite has a bad game, we say so.